snowplow/dbt-snowplow-media-player/docs/markdown/snowplow_media_player_col_definitions.md

 The sum of all media plays that exceeds the limit set within the variable `snowplow__valid_play_sec`, it is defaulted to 30 (seconds).
 {% enddocs %}

-{% docs col_unique_users %}
+{% docs col_users %}
-The number of domain_userids who played a specific media element.
+The number of domain_userids who played a specific media element regardless of percentage progresses reached.
 {% enddocs %}

 {% docs col_returning_users %}